 Additionally, we employ a servicer performance management program called the STARTM Program, which provides our largest servicers a transparent framework of key metrics and operational assessments to recognize strong performance and identify areas of weakness.
 The framework also identifies best practices and is designed to create motivation for servicers to improve their performance.
 The STARTM Program reference guide and STAR Performance Scorecard White Paper communicate how servicers will be measured.
 Monthly operational and credit scorecards help servicers understand their performance relative to peers.
-Operational assessments of STARTM Program servicers are conducted across all key servicing functions, with heavy emphasis on ensuring process reliability.
-STARTM Program recognition as a STAR Performer is issued to eligible servicers annually based on the correlation between how servicers performed on the STARTM Program metrics and their operational effectiveness.
+Operational assessments of STARTM Program recognition as a STAR Performer is issued to eligible servicers annually based on the correlation between how servicers performed on the STARTM Program metrics and their operational effectiveness.
 We also actively monitor the performance of servicers who do not participate in the STAR Program through regular performance assessment and tracking.